sheyls/Data-Process-Covid19/Project Plan - Predicting Severe COVID-19 Cases.md

 - **Class Imbalance**: As we expect a class imbalance (fewer severe cases than non-severe), we will employ methods such as **Synthetic Minority Over-sampling Technique (SMOTE)** to ensure balanced training datasets.

 #### **Feature Selection**

 Selecting the most relevant features is crucial for creating an efficient and interpretable model.
 We will use the following techniques:

 - **Recursive Feature Elimination (RFE)**: This method will rank the features based on their importance and remove less relevant features.
 This helps in reducing overfitting and improving model performance.

 - **Wrapper Methods**: We will use a small **Multi-Layer Perceptron (MLP)** model in combination with an annealing-based search strategy to explore the feature space.
-This technique balances exploration of new feature combinations with exploitation of high-performing subsets, ensuring we select the most relevant variables.
+This technique balances the exploration of new feature combinations with the exploitation of high-performing subsets, ensuring we select the most relevant variables.

 #### **Modeling**